Menu

 As you can see, the Source mode is set to "Full Chords" now.
 For our melody we used "Scale Notes".
 In "Full chords" mode the pattern will trigger all the chord notes at once.

-Next step: The bassline.
+Let's create a bassline now.
 Many basslines will focus on the lowest note of the current chord and play it back with a certain rhythm.

 So let's click on "Follow the chord notes with this instrument".
 Play it back.. and lower the octave a bit.